Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Some Background on Automorphic Representations

 for $g_v \in \GL_2\left(F_v\right)$ and $\xi_v \in V_v$.

-Let $\pi$ be a cuspidal automorphic representation of $\GL_2\left(\A_F\right)$, and suppose that there exists a twist $\pi \otimes \omega$ of $\pi$ by some Hecke character $\omega$ such that $\pi \otimes \omega$ has the same central character and arithmetic conductor as $\pi$.
-Then $\omega$ must be a quadratic character, and the local conductor exponents must satisfy $c\left(\pi_v \otimes \omega_v\right) = c\left(\pi_v\right)$ at every nonarchimedean place $v$.
-If $\omega_v$ is unramified, then this equality automatically holds.
-On the other hand, if $\omega_v$ is ramified, then this equality is not always ensured.
+Let $\pi$ be a cuspidal automorphic representation of $\GL_2(\A_F)$, and suppose that there exists a twist $\pi \otimes \omega$ of $\pi$ by some Hecke character $\omega$ such that $\pi \otimes \omega$ has the same central character and arithmetic conductor as $\pi$.
+Then $\omega$ must be a quadratic Hecke character, and the local conductor exponents must satisfy $c(\pi_v \otimes \omega_v) = c(\pi_v)$ at every nonarchimedean place $v$.
+This equality automatically holds when $\omega_v$ is unramified.
+If $\omega_v$ is ramified, on the other hand, then this equality is not always ensured.
 We will determine when this occurs in the particular case when the central character of $\pi$ is trivial.
-The result is obtained on a case-by-case analysis, which requires the classification of generic irreducible admissible representations of $\GL_2\left(F_v\right)$.
+The result is obtained on a case-by-case analysis, which requires the classification of generic irreducible admissible representations of $\GL_2(F_v)$.
 A key tool is the following bound for the conductor exponent.

 \begin{lemma} Let $v$ be a nonarchimedean place of an algebraic number field $F$.
-Let $\left(\pi_v,V_v\right)$ be a generic irreducible admissible representation of $\GL_2\left(F_v\right)$ with central character $\omega_{\pi_v}$, and let $\omega_v$ be a unitary character of $F_v^{\times}$.
+Let $(\pi_v,V_v)$ be a generic irreducible admissible representation of $\GL_2(F_v)$ with central character $\omega_{\pi_v}$, and let $\omega_v$ be a unitary character of $F_v^{\times}$.
 Then we have the following bound for the conductor exponent of $\pi_v \otimes \omega_v$:

 \end{lemma}